-Note: when awarding this qualification, clinical practice course units shall not be considered under the credit requirement.
+Note: when awarding this qualification, clinical rotation course units will not be considered under the credit requirement.

-- 27) A student who does not fulfil the requirements stipulated in Section 21) for award of the Bachelor of Science Honours in Occupational Therapy, but who - a) accumulates grades of C or better in course units aggregating to at least 60 credits of SLQL 3, 4, 5 and/or 6, AND - b) obtains a GPA of 2.00 or greater, AND c) completes the relevant requirements within a period of four academic years may be considered by the Board of Examiners for the award of a Higher Diploma in Human Occupational Sciences.
+- 28) A student who does not fulfil the requirements stipulated in Section 21) for award of the Bachelor of Science Honours in Speech and Hearing - 21) for award of the Bachelor of Science Honours in Speech and Hearing Sciences, but who - a) accumulates grades of C or better in course units aggregating to at least 60 credits of SLQL 3, 4, 5 and/or 6, AND - b) obtains a GPA of 2.00 or greater, AND - c) completes the relevant requirements within a period of four academic years may be considered by the Board of Examiners for the award of a Higher Diploma in Communication Sciences.

-Note: when awarding this qualification, clinical practice course units shall not be considered under the credit requirement.
+Note: when awarding this qualification, clinical rotation course units will not be considered under the credit requirement.

-- 28) After awarding any qualification named in Sections 26) and 27) it cannot be changed and/or reverted back under any circumstances. - 29) If there are assignments required in the assessment of any course units, students shall be notified of the date and time for submitting each piece of coursework (e.g. assignment, research proposal, research dissertation, research poster, etc.) on the day the course work is assigned.
+- 29) After awarding any qualification named in Sections 27) and 28), it cannot be changed and/or reverted under any circumstances. - 30) If there are assignments required in the assessment of any course units, students will be notified of the date and time for submitting each piece of coursework (e.g. assignment, research proposal, research dissertation, research poster, etc.) on the day the coursework is assigned.

 Work should be handed to the exam unit/designated person at the department/online and a stamped receipt obtained (this does not apply to online submissions).
 In exceptional cases an extension may be given, but this should be discussed with the course coordinator on or before the submission date.
-Course work which is submitted late is subjected to following conditions.
+Coursework which is submitted late is subjected to following conditions.

-Coursework submitted up to 24 hours after the set date and time: 10% of allocated mark shall be deducted
+Coursework submitted up to 24 hours after the set date and time: 10% of allocated mark will be deducted.

-Coursework submitted up to 1 week after the set date and time: 20% of allocated mark shall be deducted.
+Coursework submitted up to 1 week after the set date and time: 20% of allocated mark will be deducted.

-Coursework submitted up to 2 weeks after the set date and time: 30% of allocated mark shall be deducted.
+Coursework submitted up to 2 weeks after the set date and time: 30% of allocated mark will be deducted.

-Coursework submitted 2 weeks after the set date and time shall not be awarded any mark.
+Coursework submitted 2 weeks after the set date and time will not be awarded any mark.